is-a-dev/docs/src/docs/vercel/index.md

 ## Creating the domain files.
 First, go to your Vercel dashboard, then go to your project, then go to Custom Domains and put in there the is-a.dev subdomain you want.

-**You will need to make two files to ensure this proccess goes smoothly**.
+**You will need to make two files to ensure this process goes smoothly**.
 We will go in order for this section.

 1. Make a file for Vercel TXT verification.
 When connecting the domain, you will be greeted with a TXT verification string.
 To make the file for this one the TXT record should be placed in `_vercel.subdomain.json` in the **domains directory** (replace subdomain with the domain you want of course) and the file should be like this (You can leave email field blank as long as you have another social, but **DON'T REMOVE THE FIELD**.):